fxamacker/cbor/README.md

 * __Easy__ and saves time.
 It has the same API as [Go](https://golang.org)'s [`encoding/json`](https://golang.org/pkg/encoding/json/) when possible.
 Existing structs don't require changes.
 Go struct tags like `` `cbor:"name,omitempty"` `` and `` `json:"name,omitempty"` `` work as expected.

-Predefined configs for "Canonical CBOR", "CTAP2 Canonical CBOR", etc. makes it easier to comply with standards.
+__Predefined configs__ make it easier to comply with standards like Canonical CBOR, CTAP2 Canonical CBOR, etc.

-Custom configs can be created by setting individual options.
+__Custom configs__ can be created by setting individual options.
 E.g., NaNConvert option can be set to NaNConvertNone, NaNConvert7e00, NaNConvertQuiet, or NaNConvertPreserveSignal.

 Struct tags like __`keyasint`__ and __`toarray`__ make compact CBOR data such as COSE, CWT, and SenML easier to use.